lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

 We are defining the coordinates of a cube, and setting some random texture coordinates to see some changes in the color.
-After that, we need to create also a new `Entity` instance in order to render the cube.
-We want the cube to spin, so we use the `update` method, that will be invoked periodically to update that angle:
+After that, we need
+to create also a new `Entity` instance in order to render the cube.
+We want the cube to spin, so we use the `update` function, that will be
+invoked periodically to update that angle:

 ```zig
 const Game = struct {